olatunjiabel/sc200-soc-portfolio/PROJECT-5-certutil-lolbin-ceprolad-investigation/README.md

 ## Conclusion

-The alert is a False Positive because the encoded command run by certutil was just a test command run by an analyst to practice investigation skills.
+The alert is a True Positive (benign) because the encoded command run by certutil was just a test command run by an analyst to practice investigation skills.
 The encoded file was **testfile.txt**.

-The other alert with Ceprolad was also a False Positive as it was also a test command from the analyst.
+The other alert with Ceprolad was also a True Positive (benign) as it was also a test command from the analyst.
 But indeed it should be flagged by MDE, as that behaviour is very and seriously suspicious.

 To conclude the investigation, I wrote a KQL query in Sentinel to check for outbound connections.
 I saw that all outbound connections at that timeframe was only to Microsoft, which shows MDE reporting telemetry about the endpoints.
 No outbound connections to non-Microsoft or suspicious external infrastructure were observed during the timeframe, and the expected certutil download  was blocked by MDE before completion.